toobaz/ipynb_output_filter/README.md

 git config --global filter.dropoutput_ipynb.clean python ~/bin/ipynb_output_filter.py
 ```

 will use it rather than the system one.
+Both python2.x and python3.x should be
+supported.

 ### Run in given directory